-Hardware requirements: We will frequently be using laptop computers for in-class activities.
+Hardware requirements: We will frequently use laptop computers for in-class activities.
 Please be respectful of your peers and your instructor and do not engage in activities that are unrelated to the class.

-Software requirements: This class will use R (version 4.1 or higher), Python (version 3 or newer) and C++ (standard C++14) for illustration and implementation of topics discussed in class.
+Software requirements: This class will use R (version 4.3 or higher), Python (version 3.8 or newer) and C++ (standard C++17) for illustration and implementation of topics discussed in class.
 For your assignments you are allowed to use other programming or scripting languages, but you must seek advance permission from the instructor.
-You must submit the complete code for reproducibility.
+You must always submit the complete code for reproducibility.